 All hazardous materials must be placed in packaging labeled with appropriate symbols and pictograms according to regulations.
 Appropriate corresponding placards must be placed on cylinders, trucks and transport vehicles.
 In keeping with our theme of consistency, each pictogram doesn't correspond to a particular class.
 Rather, multiple classes can fall into the same pictogram.

 The pictograms we use in the U.S. were established by the GHS and may be familiar to many chemical workers.
 For example, toxic substances are marked with a skull and crossbones symbol.
 But, again, inconsistencies prevail across borders.
 GHS pictograms have a standard black symbol, white background and red frame.
 OSHA says materials that aren't to be exported don't require a red frame and can stick with a black frame.

 It's important to note that there are exceptions to laws about labels and placards on hazardous materials in the U.S., specifically for consumer commodities (also referred to as “Other Regulated Materials - Domestic”).

 2. Safety data sheets

 Downstream users rely on the information provided in labels and safety data sheets to safely work with the product.
-They operate on faith and reliance that you, the manufacturer, have performed all necessary tests and made correct determinations.
+They operate on faith and reliance that you, the chemical manufacturer, have performed all necessary tests and made correct determinations.

-Schedule your free consultation today and get your questions answered!
+Talk to a Royal Chemical expert today and get your questions answered!